tier4/TILDE/src/tilde_sample/README.md

 ros2 launch tilde_sample multi_publisher_buffered_relay.launch.py
 ```

-In this example, two publshers are launched as in (3).
+In this example, two publishers are launched as in (3).

 For the subscription side, RelayTimerWithBuffer is launched.